IBM/CZ-IBM-Cloud-Guide/README.md

             - containerPort: 3000
     ```

-1. Deploy the application tu Kubernetes cluster
+1. Deploy the application into Kubernetes cluster
     >The file `deployment.yml` in the root of the project contains a script, which processes the deployment automatically.
 The objective is to apply this deployment template.
     ```
     $ kubectl apply -f deployment.yml